 Summer’s over and you may not have had the hockey training off season of champions.
-There may have been travelling, full-time job, laying on the beach, etc. keeping you from participating in a consistent off ice conditioning program.
+There may have been travelling, a full-time job, laying on the beach, etc. keeping you from participating in a consistent off ice conditioning program.
 Maybe procrastination set in and you just never seemed to get started for no good reason.
 However now the try outs are in full swing or the teams have already been picked.
-If you were fortunate enough to make the cut, now what do you do.
+If you were fortunate enough to make the cut, now what do you do?
 Should you go no holds barred right into an in season hockey training program?
-Hoping to catch up to some of your team mates that may have worked out consistently over the summer?
+Are you hoping to catch up to some of your team mates that may have worked out consistently over the summer?

-Hockey Training Camp
+In Season Hockey Training

-To tell you the truth that’s probably the worst thing you could do.
-Lets discuss a few points that will help you and hopefully improve your conditioning without running the risk of injuring yourself from over training.
+Let’s discuss a few points that will help you and hopefully improve your conditioning without running the risk of injuring yourself from over training.
 This can all be accomplished with the right in season hockey training program.

 First off, you need to start with the basics.
 When you head in to the the gym for your twice per week workouts concentrate on learning correct movement patterns such as a proper squat, hip hinge, and neutral spine.
 Get in the habit of foam rolling, static stretching, and warming up with dynamic movement before you hit the weights.